xuankimtran/docs-1/pages/katalon-studio/docs/aws-device-farm-integration.md

 ### Configure your Katalon project

 1. In Katalon Studio, open your desired Katalon Project.
-Prepare your Katalon tested test cases and test suites that can successfully run on local device.
+Prepare your Katalon test cases and test suites that can successfully run on local device.

-    Your mobile test case should start with **Start Existing Application** keyword, because AWS Device Farm already installs the application on tested device before every run.
+    Your mobile test case should start with the keyword: **Start Existing Application**.
+This is because AWS Device Farm already installs the application on devices under test before every run.
 To learn more about this mobile keyword, see [[Mobile] Start Existing Application](https://docs.katalon.com/katalon-studio/docs/mobile-keyword-start-existing-apps.html).

 2. To change the desired capabilities corresponding to your app, open **Project Settings > Desired Capabilities > Remote**.